- This event has passed.

 Sponsored by the Congressional Medal of Honor Foundation

-Plan for your class to tune in for a live interview (or watch the on-demand recording) with Medal of Honor Recipient Roger Donlon.
+Plan for your class to watch the on-demand recording with Medal of Honor Recipient Roger Donlon.
 It was during his deployment in Vietnam that Donlon performed the actions for which he would later be awarded the Medal of Honor.
 During a violent battle with the Viet Cong that lasted five hours, then-Captain Donlon directed defense operations in the midst of an enemy barrage of mortar shells, falling grenades, and extremely heavy gunfire.
 Upon the initial onslaught, he marshaled his forces and ordered the removal of the needed ammunition from a blazing building.
 He then dashed through a hail of small arms and exploding grenades to abort a breach of the main gate.
 En route to this position he detected an enemy demolition team in the proximity of the main gate and quickly annihilated them.
 His dynamic leadership, fortitude, and valiant efforts inspired not only the American personnel but the friendly Vietnamese defenders as well and resulted in the successful defense of the camp.

 This edWebinar, presented by the Congressional Medal of Honor Foundation, is an inspiring learning opportunity for middle and high school students to connect directly with an American hero.
 Interviews with Medal of Honor Recipients are part of the Medal of Honor Character Development Program, a free program that helps students build character and promotes responsible citizenship through a deeper understanding of stories of courage and sacrifice.
-Before the edWebinar, we encourage teachers to review Donlon’s story with their class.
+Before watching the recorded edWebinar, we encourage teachers to review Donlon’s story with their class.